EricSchles/dsp/statistics/3-1-actual_biased.md

 >>

 **Problem** : For this exercise, I plotted the actual and biased distributions in regards to the number of children in the household.
-By plotting the two, I can magnifty the bias that exists when we ask children who have households with many children.
+By plotting the two, I can magnify the bias that exists when we ask children who have households with many children.

 **How I solved it** : I decided to use the author's Pmf function to do a majority of the calculations and thinkplot for plotting the actual vs bias data.
 I then created a copy of the original data and placed a bias on it.